Generic Name: Alprazolam

 While using an oral liquid solution, always measure your dose with a marked cup, spoon, or oral syringe.

-The amount of Xanax, its doses, and frequency of dosing, all depends upon the medical condition of the patient.
+The amount of Xanax, its doses, and the frequency of dosing, all depend upon the medical condition of the patient.
 The common Xanax dosages are:

 - Anxiety Disorder: